-Washington.
-Dec.
-2.-The President has designated Adelbert F. Hay to pro-ceed at once to South Africa as the rep-resentative of the state department and take the place of Mr. Macrum, the prestake the place of Mr. Macrum, the pres-ent United States consul at Pretoria.
-The state department has yielded to Mr. Macrum's repeated apeals to be relieved and he will not await the ar-rival of Mr. Hay before quitting his post.
-Mr. Hay is the son of the secre-tary of state. a cost as the work would entail in foreign yards, but as a matter of national pride and for the encouragement of donestic industries the decision has been taken.
-The tone of the Japanese press on the war in the Transvaal is decidedly pro-British.
+Washington, Dec.
+2.-The President has designated Adelbert F. Hay to pro-ceed at once to South Africa as the rep-resentative of the state department and take the place of Mr. Macrum, the pres-ent United States consul at Pretoria. ent United States consul at Pretoria.
+The state department has yielded to Mr. Macrum's repeated aneals to be relieved and he will not await the ar-rival of Mr. Hay before quitting his post.
+Mr. Hay is the son of the secre-tary of state. hama.
+It realizes the fact that this can-not be done at anywhere neat so small a cost as the work would entail in for-eign yards, but as a matter of national pride and for the encouragement of do-mestic industries the decision has been taken The tone of the Japanese press on the war in the Transvaal is decidedly pro-British.
 REVOLUTION IN COLOMBIA.

-Fighting Goes On, and Both Parties are About Evenly Matched.
+Fighting Goes On, and Both Parties ar About Evenly Matched.

 New York, Dec.
 2 .- A dispatch to the Herald from Panama, Colombia, via Galveston says: Four hundred addi-tional recruits have arrived from Buena Ventura on the steamer Imperial.
-They will leave on Sunday for the interior departments, where the revolu tion is still raging, especially in Santan-der, Boyaca and Cundinamarca.
-With this reinforcement more than 1,000 men ill have gone through the Isthmus.
-Further official details of the great battle at Santander have been received.
-The government losses were also considerable. - The revolutionary forces numbered about six thousand veterans from Santander, Boyaca and Cundin-amarica, and were commanded by General Urlbe, who led with extraordinary bravery.
-He retired, some reports say, toward Boyaca, while others have him retreating toward Cucuta on the Venezuelan frontier with more than five thousand men in good condition.
-General Uribe was not wounded as was first officially Port Rio Hacha, on the Atlantic coast, which was occupied by revolutionists under Marcos Serrano on Oct.
-29, was finally recaptured on November 15th by government forces under General the Manjarres, with the assistance of the gunboats La Popa and Cordova, which threatened bombardment if resistance were made. other in Salt Lake, was Adjutant-Gen-eral Burton, who, on hearing of the sad event, was greatly affected and inclined to discredit the correctness of Serrano upon the suggestion of the resident consuls, sent commissioners, who, on behalf of the people, demanded from General Manjarres an explanathe report.
-"Why," said he , "I cannot under-stand why Brereton would commit a rash act like that.
-He was finely edutior Gen. Manjarres replied by repeating his threat of bombardment and limiting the time for surrender.
+They will leave on Sunday for the interior departments, where the revolution is still raging, especially in Santan-der, Boyaca and Cundinamarca.
+With this reinforcement more than 1,000 men will have gone through the Isthmus.
+Further official details of the great battle at Santander have been received The government losses were also considerable.
+The revolutionary forces numbered about six thousand veterans from Santander, Boyaca and Cundinamarica, and were commanded by General Uribe, who led with extraordinary bravery.
+He retired, some reports say, toward Boyaca, while others have him retreat-ing toward Cucuta on the Venezuelan frontier with more than five thousand men in good condition.
+General Uribe was not wounded as was first officially reported Port Rio Hacha, an the Atlantic coast, which was occupied by revolutionists under Marcos Serrano on Oct.
+29, was finally recaptured on November 15th by the government forces under General Manjarres, with the assistance of the gunboats La Popa and Cordova, which threatened bombardment if resistance were made Serrano upon the suggestion of the resident consuls, sent commissioners, who, on behalf of the people, demanded from General Manjarres an explanation.
+Gen. Manjarres replied by repeating his threat of bombardment and limiting the time for surrender.
 The surrender was finally effected through mediation of the consuls.
-The revolutionists retired inland with The revolutionists retired mand with their force and arms.
-During the time the rebels occupied Rio Hacha, Serrano declared himself provisional, civil and military chief of the sovereign state of Magdalena, in accordance with liberal principles, and for nearly three weeks was in supreme control.
-Damages for Being Shanghated.
+The revolutionists retired inland with their force and arms, During the time the rebels occupied Rio Hacha, Serrano declared himself provisional, civil and military chief of the sovereign state of Magdalena, in accordance with liberal principles, and for nearly three weeks was in supreme control.
+Damages for Being Shanghaled.